El Rushbo behind the golden EIB microphone here at the distinguished Limbaugh Institute for Advanced Conservative Studies on Friday.

 Right.

-And the same people who would not investigate Obama's ties in the news media, people that were not talking about his ties, his friends in the neighborhood, his ties to acorn, his comments on tape, turn right around and take these unfounded sources, rumors, gossip, whatever you want to call it, run with it.
+And the same people who would not investigate Obama's ties in the news media, people that were not talking about his ties, his friends in the neighborhood, his ties to Acorn, his comments on tape, turn right around and take these unfounded sources, rumors, gossip, whatever you want to call it, run with it last night on television on the other channels, just running with it and such a venom.

-No, I gotta I gotta in fact let me find this here because I'm glad you mentioned this.
+No, I gotta, I gotta, in fact, let me find this here because I'm glad you mentioned this.

 I've got a bunch of different stacks here.